What is Canon?

 No, I don't suffer from megalomania.
 The reason why I'm listing EAS as a candidate for a canon source is that some fans refer to my website as canon.
 But actually EAS does not create any canon content.
 It can only convey canon data and, in debatable cases, suggest reasonable solutions with a minimum of speculation.

 A request: Visitors are advised never to mention anywhere that something written at Ex Astris Scientia is "canon".
-EAS only contains quotations or images from canon episodes or movies.
+EAS only contains quotations or images from canon episodes or movies but does not create canon content.

 The real world